 We use three rabbinic field representatives.
 They are Rabbis Martin Grunberg, Shalom Greenberg and Shimon Freundlich.
 Rabbi Grunberg has 25 years of experience in the field of kosher certification, having worked in the OU New York office before his relocation to Israel in 1996.
 Subsequently, he joined the team of rabbinic field representatives, earned a reputation of distinction, and has since become one of our senior operatives in the Far East.

 Rabbi Shalom Greenberg left a comfortable existence in Brooklyn, NY seven years ago to create and run the Shanghai Jewish Center.
 This entity consists of a synagogue, Hebrew school, adult education center and kosher restaurant.
 Rabbi Shimon Freundlich, originally from South Africa, went to school in the United States and was ordained in Brooklyn.
 Five years ago he moved to Beijing to build the Chabad Center of Beijing, which consists of a synagogue, Hebrew school, adult education center and kosher restaurant.
-It should be noted that both of these restaurants specialize in kosher Chinese food – no surprise, given the growth of the OU in China.
+It should be noted that both of these restaurants specialize in kosher Chinese food – no surprise, given the growth of OU Kosher in China.